 The committee is chaired by a member of the public, Dr Pamela Denham, and includes researchers and lay people who are working with each theme and give advice direct to the researchers.

 Please read Dr Pamela Denham's blog about her involvement in the Public and Patient Involvement and Engagement Steering Committee for the project.

 We have vacancies for new members from time to time so please look out for opportunities to join the committee and work with one of the themes.

 Events and Activities

-All our events are co-ordinated and advertised through Voice North.
-Voice North is an organisation at Newcastle University that provides opportunities for members of the public to become actively involved in research.
+All our events are co-ordinated and advertised through VOICE.
+VOICE is an organisation at Newcastle University that provides opportunities for members of the public to become actively involved in research.

-If you are not currently a member of Voice North, you will need to register and complete the quick and easy registration process to become a member.
+If you are not currently a member of VOICE, you will need to register and complete the quick and easy registration process to become a member.

 If you are a member, you can just enter your login details.
-If you have any difficulty or have any questions about Voice North, please email firstname.lastname@example.org or contact Katherine Jacques, Engagement Project Support Officer on 0191 208 1288.
+If you have any difficulty or have any questions about VOICE, please email firstname.lastname@example.org or contact Katherine Jacques, Engagement Project Support Officer on 0191 208 1288.